snapsinazfs/snapsinazfs/README.md

  If properties are not defined, Sanoid.net can be invoked with the `--prepare-zfs-properties` command line switch.\
  This option will cause Sanoid.net to check all pool root datasets for properties that the current version of Sanoid.net understands, and define all missing settings, using default values for each, on those pool roots.\
- Default settings are safe, and will result in no snapshots being taken or pruned.\
+ Default settings are safe, and will result in no snapshots being taken or pruned, unless you have changed something yourself.\
- Settings you have already defined will not be overwritten, and obsolete properties will not be removed.
+ Settings you have already defined will not be overwritten, and **obsolete properties will not be removed**.

  ##### Removing Sanoid.net ZFS Properties